Have you been eyeing a school principal position? Let’s discuss how to work towards a school administration position.

 Are you contemplating a move into administration?
 Do you have some other suggestions of how one might make the transition?

-If you need help preparing for educational leadership job interview questions take a look at A+ Principals’ Interview Edge.
+If you need help preparing for educational leadership job interview questions, look at A+ Principals’ Interview Edge.
 In today’s competitive marketplace, you need to be fully prepared, and nothing will have you more prepared to ace an interview than knowing the questions in advance!